Berlusconi blames Ukraine war on Zelenskyy, chafes Meloni

 In his latest remarks, Berlusconi said that U.S. President Joe Biden could help bring an end to the fighting by offering Zelenskyy trillions in dollars in rebuilding funds, similar to the Marshall Plan that rebuilt Europe after World War II.

-“Only something like that will convince this gentleman to agree to a cease-fire,’’ Berlusconi said.
+“Only something like that will convince this gentleman to agree to a cease-fire,’’ Berlusconi said after casting his vote in a regional election.

+Italian commentators have characterized the remarks as an attempt to profile Berlusconi’s much weakened party against Meloni’s Brothers of Italy, which has been gaining in popularity.